skyzyx/resume/resumes/ryanparman-tpm.ats.md

 * Prolific documentarian.
 Documentation is worth 50% of your grade.

-* Either directly or collaboratively designed and maintained [AWS Control Tower], [Artifactory], [GitHub Enterprise], [GitHub Actions], [CircleCI], [Jenkins], and more.

 * Partnered with McGraw Hill Enterprise Architecture and [AWS Professional Services] to deploy [AWS Control Tower] and [AWS Identity Center].
 Lowered costs and increased control over account guardrails.

 * Managed the program for building and maintaining base AMIs for all of McGraw Hill.
-Leveraged insights from the [Center of Internet Security][CIS], security patching, and the specific needs of internal customers to develop a unified build pipeline integrating best practices.

-* Using [AWS SDKs], conducted comprehensive scans of Route 53 to obtain a mapping of thousands of active websites owned by McGraw Hill.
-Focused on identifying and remediating misconfigurations, rotating certificates, and more.

-* Co-implemented self-hosted runners for GitHub Actions.
-Focused on the Linux runtime environment.

 * Rebuilt our [Artifactory] cluster with a “cattle, not pets” approach.
 Ran the project from inception to completion, including the majority of development.
 Worked across dozens of teams and hundreds of services to complete the project.

-* Enabled continuous token and password rotation for our engineering teams by building a _Token Vending Machine_, providing a "push-button, receive-token" solution.

 * Proactively added support for lower-cost ARM64 CPUs, opening the door for ~$450k/year in cost savings.